Matthew Atlantic

 With a sparse population and fewer man-made amenities, the region's unspoiled lake and river systems, and pristine coastline are cornerstones of the tourism strategy.
 See Region of Queens Tourism Web Site.

-The addition of a large salmon farm to the Bay is not consistent with the vision of tourism for Queens.
-The Council of the Region of Queens Municipality voted unanimously to oppose this project.
-Reasons given include the negative impact to tourism, and risk to Port Mouton Bay's many beaches.
+Large scale open cage fish farming in the Bay is not consistent with the vision of tourism for Queens.
+Among the reasons cited by the Council of the Region of Queens Municipality to oppose a second fish farm included: the negative impact to tourism, and risk to Port Mouton Bay's many beaches.

 Tourism and Recreation in Port Mouton Bay